 - Attainable - Set an achievable goal that you can reasonably accomplish within a timeframe.
 Start with small but achievable goals that are easily outlined into specific steps, letting you meet your smaller goals, working up to larger ones that may be more difficult to achieve.

-- Relevant - Be realistic with yourself, create a smart goal that aligns with your values and long-term vision of health.
+- Relevant - Be realistic with yourself, and create a smart goal that aligns with your values and long-term vision of health.

 - Time-Bound - Make sure your goal has a start and end date.
 You want to create real-time-based parameters for yourself.